 THE TOWNS RUN BY CHILDREN

-In 1945 Monsignor Carroll-Abbing created a specialized relief organization called “Opera per il Ragazzo della Strada” (Organization for the Street Boys), the first step in creating A Chance In Life's programs.
+Self-government is the unique educational approach at the heart of A Chance In Life's programs.
 Seventy-five years ago, many of the homeless children Monsignor Carroll-Abbing worked to serve in Rome had become so accustomed to living on their own that they did not want to return to life controlled by authority figures.
-The challenges of keeping children in any kind of service organization inspired Monsignor to create new ways to relate to the young people – the model of self-government.
+The challenges of keeping children in any kind of service organization inspired Monsignor to create a new way to relate to the young people – the model of self-government.